RonitSachdev/Shortie/README.md

 ## Security

-If you discover any security-related issues, please email security@yourdomain.com instead of using the issue tracker.
+If you discover any security-related issues, please use the issue tracker.